Philly 4th of July Jam and

 Party on the Parkway

 The day-long Party on the Parkway takes place on the Benjamin Franklin Parkway from 20th Street to Eakins Oval.
-The Parkway will be packed with seven blocks of food vendors, live entertainment, interactive fun and much more.
+The Parkway will be packed with blocks of delicious food, live entertainment, interactive fun and much more.

 Philly’s Fourth of July Jam Concert and Grand Finale Fireworks

-Celebrate America’s birthday with the “Largest Free Concert” in the country.
-Enjoy spectacular performances including John Mayer, Neo, Jill Scott, J. Cole, Grace Potter, Ben
+Celebrate America’s birthday with the “Largest Free Concert in America.”
+Hosted by comedian Kevin Hart, this year’s Philly Fourth of July Jam will feature spectacular performances from top artists including John Mayer, Neo, Jill Scott, J. Cole, Grace Potter, Ben Taylor and Philadelphia favorites, The Roots.

-Taylor, Demi Lovato and Philadelphia favorites The Roots before the incredible fireworks finale at the Philadelphia Museum of Art.
+The evening ends with an incredible fireworks finale over the Philadelphia Museum of Art.

 Getting Around & Questions